0xlsca/GrowthAPI/README.md

  For a quick start, include the api as a runtime-dependency and read the wiki!

+ ## Todo until next release:

+ - add default-value methods to the library to help with tailoring ProbabilityFunctions that only have one value and otherwise a default one

  ## Changelog:

  ### 0.0.6: probability-function update